BrandonJang/SC1015-Mini-Project-/README.md

 ## :bookmark_tabs: Conclusion
+Predicting models can predict S&P 500 indexes to a certain extent of accuracy.
+We compared the a machine learning model (LSTM) to a statistical model (ARIMA/SARIMA).
-In conclusion, a machine learning model (LSTM) seems to be a better model than the mathematical model (ARIMA/SARIMA) in predicting S&P 500 index price....
+We found that the machine learning model (LSTM) seems to be a better model than the statistical model (ARIMA/SARIMA) in predicting S&P 500 index price.
+Between the statistical models, we also found that the ARIMA model is more accurate than the SARIMA model in the case of S&P 500 indexes.
+SARIMA also takes into the seasonality of the data.
+However, since S&P 500 is a time series data, which is not seasonal.
+Hence SARIMA model led to a more inaccurate prediction as compared to ARIMA model.
+Looking at the LSTM model, which we have concluded to be the most accurate model out of the 3 we have analysed, we can conclude that S&P 500 is a reliable index to buy.
+The LSTM Model predicts a steady upward trend for the S&P 500 index prices.
+This tells us that the S&P 500 index is reliable index to buy.
+The LSTM predicting model is able to justify that S&P 500 index is a reliable index to purchase.

 ## :bulb: What We Learned